WMS Industries: Solid state pinball

 Williams' first solid-state machines produced in 1976 were prototype runs based on electromechanical games; Aztec (1976) and Grand Prix.
-Williams continued to release new electromechanical pinball machines through October 1977, when they released their last, Wild Card.
-From November 1977, Williams released solid-state pinball games exclusively, beginning with their first solid state production model Hot Tip (1977), which sold 4,903 units (the electromechanical version previously released in June sold 1,300 units).
+Williams continued to release new electromechanical pinball machines through October 1977, when it released its last, Wild Card.
+From November 1977, Williams released solid-state pinball games exclusively, beginning with its first solid state production model Hot Tip (1977), which sold 4,903 units (the electromechanical version previously released in June sold 1,300 units).
 From the late 1970s through the 1980s, Williams released numerous innovative pinball games, such as Gorgar (1979, the first pinball featuring a synthetic voice), Firepower (1980), Black Knight (1980, the first featuring multiple levels), Jungle Lord (1981), Space Shuttle (1984), Comet (1985), High Speed (1986), Pin*Bot (1986), F-14 Tomcat (1987), Cyclone (1988), and Taxi (1988).

 From 1989 through the mid 1990s, a resurgence of pinball during which machines transitioned to dot-matrix displays, Williams had a string of hits including Black Knight 2000, FunHouse, The Machine: Bride of Pin-Bot, Terminator 2, Fish Tales, and The Getaway: High Speed II.

 In 1992, the company produced the licensed The Addams Family pinball game based on The Addams Family movie (1991) under the Bally label.
 The Addams Family sold 20,270 units, a record that still stands today.
 In 1993, the company produced Twilight Zone, which sold 15,235 units.
 After 1993, though still the market leader, Williams never came close to matching these sales numbers.
 Williams won the American Amusement Machine Association's 1995 Manufacturer of the Year award.
 Medieval Madness, produced in 1997, often tops the list as the greatest pinball machine of all time.

 In 1999, Williams made one last attempt to revitalize pinball sales with its Pinball 2000 machines that integrated pinball with computer graphics on embedded raster-scan displays.
 The innovation did not pay off, as the manufacturing expenses exceeded the prices that the market would bear, and that same year, WMS left pinball to focus on slot machine development.